Steve-Fenton/stevefenton.co.uk/src/pages/about-me/press.md

 October 2024

-Saim and I have been looking into Platform Engineering and we shared some early insights on Clound Native FM.
+Saim and I have been looking into Platform Engineering and we shared some early insights on Cloud Native FM.

 [Watch People, Processes, Power, and Performance with Platform Engineering](https://www.youtube.com/watch?v=fC-TTfW9S0M)